With the recent release of Scarlet & Violet: Paldea Evolved, I'll discuss the decks referring to the "Treasure of Ruin Pokémon".

 Professor's Research (Professor Sada) sv1 189 is useful as "draw power": discard your hand and draw 7 cards.

-Boss's Orders (Ghetsis) sv2 172 is useful to pull a specific Pokémon from the opponent's bench to deal the damage to victory, speeding up your drawing of Prize Cards.
+Boss's Orders (Ghetsis) sv2 172 is useful to pull a specific Pokémon from your opponent's bench to deal the damage to victory, to speed up the drawing of Prize Cards.

 - Iono sv2 185 is extremely powerful, as it is the combination of its predecessors', N FCO 105 and Marnie SSH 169, effects together: you and your opponent shuffle your hands and place them at the bottom of the deck.
 After that, you'll draw cards from the top of the deck equal to the number of Prize Cards you have in play, in that case, on each of the player's game.

 Example: if your opponent has 2 Prize Cards and you have 4 Prize Cards and use this card as an effect, you'll shuffle your hands to the bottom of the deck, and, in that, your opponent will draw only 2 cards and you'll draw 4 cards.

 - Judge sv1 176 is also useful for both players.
 You and they will shuffle your hands back into the deck and draw 4 new cards.

 - Pal Pad sv1 182 is an item that recycles two Supporter cards from the discard pile to your deck.